lipengyu/sparsity/README.md

 This library provides
 ---------------------
-*   Pipe framework for training and validating models with lazy data load support.
+*   Pipe framework for training and validating models with multi-threading and lazy data load support.
 *   Efficient Sparse and Dense Matrix implementations.
 Dense matrices are not primary focus of this library yet, mostly because text data is sparse.
 *   Efficient Off-heap sparse matrix implementation for handling data that doesn't fit into main memory.
 *   Bit matrix.